Northwest Lichenologists

 Looking for a Fall activity for those shorter days in Seattle?
 Why not consider lichens as an alternative?
 They grow on trees, shrubs and rocks in botanic gardens and can tell us about air quality and the make-up of plants and geology.
 Botanic gardens can take on new meaning as a *fun* place to observe a symbiotic organism made up of a fungus and algae.
 You will also learn about common lichens found in an urban environment and take home a user-friendly chart that lists lichens found in your neighborhood.

-Join Dr. Katherine Glew for two hours at the Washington Park Arboretum on Sunday, November 17, to get a head start on learning lichens from one of Seattle’s botanic gardens.
+Join Dr. Katherine Glew for two hours at the Washington Park Arboretum on Sunday, November 16, to get a head start on learning lichens from one of Seattle’s botanic gardens.
 You can enjoy the late fall season by looking for lichens, rather than staying inside and missing out on the excitement of being outside.
+We will be walking about 1 mile.

 Fee: $45